EmmaEyckmans/JlinkTryout/README.md

       --add-modules $modules$
       --output      $output$
 * $modulepath$: path of directories containing the packaged modules (jar or jmod format)
 * $modules$: names the modules to add to the run-time image.
-These modules
+These modules can, via transitive dependencies, cause additional modules to be added.
-* $output$: name of the output application
+* $output$: directory that will contain the resulting run-time image